hakimshifat/ONotes1/Presentation 2.md

 2. Definition of health
 3. what is meant by mental health

+Slide-1:
 Exactly One Years Ago.
-I was not a student of BUP.I had everything a person can normally need
+I was not a student of BUP.I was physically fully fine.But i felt i was lacking something.

+Slide-2:
+•According to the WHO, Health is a state of complete physical, mental, social well being and not merely the absence of disease and infirmity.
+This shows that mental health is indeed an integral and indispensable part of human health.

+I want you focus on the term Mental here

 Speaker 2: Maisha Maliha